mishnit/mishnit.github.io/designs/HLD_booking_2022.md

 Here, Reserved means a locked booking where payment is in progress, once payment is done status would be confirmed else cancelled. completed means booking was utilised successfully by the user.

-Concurrency: rather using lock on row we would decrement(reserved/confirmed) and increment(completed/cancelled) available itenery in the table
+Concurrency: use locks on row to decrement(reserved/confirmed) and increment(completed/cancelled) available itenery in the table

 Choice of DB (Sql v/s Nosql):